ExploreJapanDaily Editorial TeamEditorially reviewedUpdated July 28, 2026Verified July 28, 202615 min read

 JR lines are generally well set up

-Major JR lines and JR stations in large cities typically have step-free routes, staff on hand, and boarding ramps.
+Major JR lines and stations in large cities typically have step-free routes, staff on hand, and boarding ramps.
 Rural JR branch lines are less consistent.

 Private and local lines vary more